 Least Restrictive Environment: To determine appropriateness of a student’s least restrictive environment (LRE), a school district must ensure that the placement will address the unique needs of the student.

 Development of an IEP: A student’s educational placement must be based on the student’s IEP.
-Therefore, before teams discuss placement, teams must develop and discuss present levels of performance (PLAAFPs), develop appropriately ambitious IEP goals, and determine the type and amount of specially designed instruction including any necessary or related services.
+Therefore, before teams discuss placement during the IEP meeting, teams must develop and discuss present levels of performance (PLAAFPs), develop appropriately ambitious IEP goals, and determine the type and amount of specially designed instruction including any necessary or related services.

-Utilizing Current Resources: Additionally, IEP teams must ensure that all available resources are exhausted in the student’s current educational setting in the development of a discussing a finalized IEP in order to make a placement to home instruction.
+Utilizing Current Resources: Additionally, IEP teams must ensure that all available resources are exhausted in the student’s current educational setting in the process of the development of an IEP in order to make a placement to home instruction.

-The information regarding home instruction is meant to guide members of the IEP team in the development of the student’s IEP, including parents/guardians and/or adult students, in order to meet the unique needs of students with disabilities.
+The information regarding home instruction is meant to guide members of the IEP team in the development of the student’s IEP, including parents/guardians and/or adult students, in order to meet the unique needs of students with disabilities and plan for student success.

 - Home Instruction Flowchart for IEP Teams